Mazowillbe2k/ai-app/deployment/README.md

 - `lit` - Lit with JavaScript
 - `preact-ts` - Preact with TypeScript
 - `preact` - Preact with JavaScript

+## Render Deployment

+### Prerequisites
+- Node.js 20.11.0+ (specified in render.yaml)
+- Git repository with your code

+### Why Degit is Better for Cloud Deployment
+The system now uses `degit` as the primary fallback strategy because:
+- **No Node.js version constraints** - Works with any Node.js version
+- **Faster** - Only downloads template files, not full Git history
+- **More reliable** - Fewer network dependencies and simpler operation
+- **Cloud-friendly** - Better suited for containerized environments

 ### Configuration
 The `render.yaml` file has been optimized for: